Foystor/foystor.github.io/blog/source/_posts/hexo-theme-submodule-problem.md

 ---
-title: "\"git add .\" failed for hexo project due to the theme submodule"
+title: Fail to execute "git add" on the Hexo project due to the theme submodule
 date: 2022-06-09 02:25:24
 tags:
   - Hexo